Duran914/test-framework/README.md

 * Accepts three arguments of the following
   * validate_by
-    * validate_by="element" => checks for validation by an element classname/id
+    * validate_by="element" checks for validation by an element classname/id
-    * validate_by="text" => checks for validation by a string of text
+    * validate_by="text" checks for validation by a string of text
-    * validate_by="element_text" => checks for validation by an element and string of text
+    * validate_by="element_text" checks for validation by an element and string of text
   * target_element accepts a string argument of a classname or id
   * message_text accepts a string of text to check against for validation.
-A message_text argument must be passed when validating by text & element_text
+A message_text argument must be passed when validating by text or element_text

 *Listing arguments name is not necessary, displayed for visualization.